Timeline for the day of the September 11 attacks: 9:00 a.m.

+9:37: Flight 93 passenger Jeremy Glick calls his wife, Lyzbeth, and stays connected until the end of the flight.
+He tells her the flight is hijacked by three dark-skinned men who look "Iranian", wearing red bandanas and wielding knives, and that the passengers have voted to "rush" the hijackers.

 9:37: Vice President Cheney enters a tunnel leading to the Presidential Emergency Operations Center, located under the White House East Wing.
+His wife Lynne, National Security Advisor Condoleezza Rice, and Transportation Secretary Norman Mineta join him there.

-A Lincoln Town Car taxicab was hit by a lightpole as American Airlines Flight 77 passed over Washington Boulevard and crashed into the Pentagon.
+A Lincoln Town Car taxicab was hit by a light pole as American Airlines Flight 77 passed over Washington Boulevard and crashed into the Pentagon.

-9:37: Flight 77 crashes into the western side of the Pentagon at 530 mph and its jet fuel starts a violent fire.
+9:37:46: Flight 77 crashes into the western side of the Pentagon at 530 mph and its jet fuel starts a violent fire.
 The section of the Pentagon hit consists mainly of newly renovated, unoccupied offices.
 All 64 people on board are killed, as are 125 Pentagon personnel.
+Prior to crashing, the plane knocks down 5 light poles with its wings (one of which damages its right engine causing smoke to billow from it), and its right engine strikes a generator.

+9:38 (approx.): The pilot of the C-130 reports the crash at the Pentagon to Reagan National Airport air traffic controllers.

 9:39: Another radio transmission is heard from Ziad Jarrah aboard Flight 93: "Uh, this is the captain.
 I would like you all to remain seated.
 We have a bomb on board and are going back to the airport, and to have our demands, so please remain quiet."

-9:39:12: NBC News Pentagon correspondent Jim Miklaszewski reports that "it felt, just a few moments ago, like there was an explosion of some kind here at the Pentagon."
-NBC and MSNBC relay reports of the explosion but do not relay word of the crash of Flight 77 as they do not know the cause.
+9:39: Flight 93 passenger Lauren Grandcolas calls her husband, Jack, and leaves him the following message:"Honey, are you there?
+Jack, pick up, sweetie.
+Okay; well, I just wanted to tell you I love you.
+We're having a little problem on the plane.
+I'm totally fine; I just love you more than anything; just know that.
+And you know, I'm, you know, I'm comfortable and I'm okay... for now.
+Just a little problem.
+So I just love you; please tell my family I love them, too.
+Bye, honey."9:39:12: NBC News Pentagon correspondent Jim Miklaszewski reports that "it felt, just a few moments ago, like there was an explosion of some kind here at the Pentagon."
+NBC and MSNBC relay reports of the explosion but do not relay word of the crash of Flight 77, as they do not know the cause.